Friday, May 29, 2026

 My rating: 3 of 5 stars

-In this future a war just ended, California is no longer part of the United States and California has strict rules about robots and what they can do, such as not run a restuarant without a human owner.
+In this future a war just ended, California is no longer part of the United States and California has strict rules about robots and what they can do, such as not run a restaurant without a human owner.

 There's a lot of stuff thrown in the book, but it's so short it's surface level, skimmed over, just mentioned.
 Some of it makes you wonder why the author even bothered.
 Did it improve the story, likely no. Anyway, I found the story okay overall.